kubakolecki/IMACCU/README.md

 1. Setup FLTK for Visual Studio
-Here is the article that will guid You through instalation of FLTK: https://bumpyroadtocode.com/2017/08/05/how-to-install-and-use-fltk-1-3-4-in-visual-studio-2017-complete-guide/
+Here is the article that will guid You through instalation of FLTK: https://bumpyroadtocode.com/2017/08/05/how-to-install-and-use-fltk-1-3-4-in-visual-studio-2017-complete-guide/ I only did steps 1 and 2.
+I didn't copy the .lib and .h files to the Visual Studio file structure.
+Instead I set the proper directories in the project properties.

 2. Download and istall Opencv for Windows from https://opencv.org/releases/

 3. Download Eigen from http://eigen.tuxfamily.org/index.php?title=Main_Page.
 You don't have to install Eigen - it is the header olny library.

+4. Open IMACCU.vcxproj in Visual Studio.
+Open project settings and in Release x64 cofiguration go to the Configuration Properties -> C/C++ -> General and add Eigen, OpenCV and FLTK header locations to the Additional Include Directories.

+5. In project settings go to the Configuration Properties -> Liner -> General and add Your locations of .lib files for both OpenCV and FLTK

+6. Try to build the project.

+7. In order to run the app You will have the opencv dll file: opencv_world346.dll in the same location as the IMACCU.exe or You should include the opencv_world346.dll location to the PATH location.

 ## Using IMACCU